smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 She knelt in the dirt at the edge of Westbrook's collapse, bio-suture gun punching ceramic needle through dead soil.
 She worked in the technique that had been passed down to her: Fifteen-centimeter intervals in a grid formation.
 Keep the thread taut but not so tight it snaps when the next tremor hits.

 The bio-thread glowed faint blue-green as it fed into the ground, living filament carrying nutrients into earth that had been bled dry.
-Around her, strange, bright, crystalline plants - the thread blooms - pushed through the crust: bioluminescent growths with translucent petals that pulsed their own unique colors.
+Around her, strange, bright, crystalline plants - thread blooms - pushed through the crust: bioluminescent growths with translucent petals that pulsed their own unique colors.

 Their root systems grew upward as easily as down, stems that branched in spirals that no plant natural to Earth had ever needed.
 Beautiful in the way deep-sea creatures were.
 Wrong in the way they moved without wind, turning toward the bio-thread like flowers toward sun.

 They didn't belong here, but neither did the thread.

 Elise adjusted her mask - the kind all soil surgeons wore, filtration system humming against her face, limited oxygen supply metered out in careful ratios.
 The comms were built into the left temple, voices from The Station fed directly into her ear.

-Elise's mask was heritage-rank, painted black with a golden rim.
+Her mask was heritage-rank, painted black with a golden rim.
 The seal had worn smooth from decades of use, though proper maintenance and upgrades had kept it functional.
 Her grandmother had worn it during the First Stitch.
 Her mother had died in it.
 Now it was hers.
-Three generations of trying to stitch together a dying planet.

 Around her, the thread blooms swayed toward her work, already learning where the thread ran strongest.
 Westbrook unraveled six times this year, each time worse than the last.
 She'd stopped counting the people.
 But the plants, they always came after, and her mask never stopped counting: 73,599 of them in this zone, a world record.